MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_1/M3_L1_readme.md

 ### Roles in Use, Make, Share

 Individuals interacting with data at various points in the scientific workflow can take on different roles.
 It is possible that these roles can overlap depending on project requirements, the size of your team, and even funding.
-All should be using open data principles to perform their tasks.
+All members should be using open data principles to perform their tasks.
 Generally, roles include:

 *Select each tab to find out more information.*